Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 But like dating, you soon realize it can be complicated and tricky to figure out what’s what.
 And depending on who you ask, you always get a different answer on the “rules of the game.”
 And just like dating, some people love it and have great stories of success that change lives for the better, while others get burned and traumatized.

-So, if you’re in the process of hiring a coach or might in the future, you’ll want to stick around as what I’m about to share will save you time, money, and potential heartbreak (again, just like dating).
+So, if you’re in the process of hiring a coach, or if you might in the future, you’ll want to stick around, as what I’m about to share will save you time, money, and potential heartbreak (again, just like dating).

 Congrats On Beginning Your Coaching Journey